genie-team/graphql-genie/docs/GraphQLGenieAPI.md

 #### **importRawData**

 ```
+importRawData(
+	data: any[],
-importRawData(data: any[], merge = false, defaultTypename?: string, context?): Promise
+	merge = false,
+	defaultTypename?: string,
+	context?,
+	conditions?: { id: string | string[], conditions: {} }[])
+): Promise<{
+	data: {}[],
+	unalteredData: {}[],
+	missingData: {}[]
+}>
 ```

 Import data into the store.
 Note any relationship fields must also either exist already or also be part of the data provided.

+The function resolves to an object where `data` is the created/updated raw data, `unalteredData` is data that existed but didn't meet one of the conditions and `missingData` is data that had a condition but didn't already exist so it was ignored.

 If `generateMigrations` is configured to true a `importData` mutation will be created in your API that calls this function.

 **data**

 an array of objects to import.
 It can be either in the format of raw data (as exported from `getRawData` ) or in the format returned from a graphql query.

-Note that if it is in the format of the graphql query and __typename fields are not added the defaultTypename must be provided
+GraphQL Genie must be able to determine the type of each data element in the array.
+This can be done the following ways.
+* __typename attribute on the object
+	* Anything exported from `getRawData` will have this or it can be added
+* `id` attribute encoded with typename
+	* If the data is from genie it will have this, every genie id is encoded as id:typename
+* `defaultTypename` argument is provided

 **merge** - Default = false